The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 $10,000 1st Time Home Buyer Exception

-Internal Revenue Code (IRC) Section 72 allows a first time home buyer to take up to $10,000 from his or her IRA to use to purchase a home.
-The IRA distribution would be subject to tax, but would not be subject to the 10% early distribution penalty if the IRA owner is under the age of 59 1/2.
+Internal Revenue Code (IRC) Section 72 allows a first-time home buyer to take up to $10,000 from his or her IRA to use to purchase a home.
+The IRA distribution would be subject to tax but would not be subject to the 10% early distribution penalty if the IRA owner is under the age of 59 1/2.
 This hardship distribution is only for a first-time home buyer and the taxable distribution cannot exceed $10,000.
-Unfortunately, a 401(k) plan does not include a hardship exception for first time home buyers.
+Unfortunately, a 401(k) plan does not include a hardship exception for first-time home buyers.

 Taxable Distribution

 A taxable distribution from a retirement plan should only be used as a last resort.
-The ramifications from doing so usually outweigh the benefits.
+The ramifications of doing so usually outweigh the benefits.
 Obviously, the amount withdrawn is taxable during the year it is taken.
 Plus, if you are under age 59 1/2, you will get hit with an additional 10% early distribution penalty.
 All other options should be considered before deciding to take a taxable distribution from a traditional retirement plan.

 Roth IRA Distribution